ktoso/rx-wiki/Observable-Utility-Operators.md

 * [**`using( )`**](Observable-Utility-Operators#wiki-using) — create a disposable resource that has the same lifespan as an Observable
 * [**`single( )`**](Observable-Utility-Operators#wiki-single-and-singleordefault) — if the Observable completes after emitting a single item, return that item, otherwise throw an exception
 * [**`singleOrDefault( )`**](Observable-Utility-Operators#wiki-single-and-singleordefault) — if the Observable completes after emitting a single item, return that item, otherwise return a default item

+⁇ — this proposed operator is not part of RxJava as of 0.17.0

 ***